pulumi/pulumi-hugo/themes/default/content/docs/intro/console/projects-and-stacks.md

 ## Stack Permissions

 Stack permissions are based on the member's role within the organization, and on their team membership.
-Additionally, any member who creates a stack will be granted admin permissions on that stack.
+Additionally, any member who creates a stack is granted admin permissions on that stack.

 Organization admins can control the stack default permissions at the organization level from the organization's **Settings**.
 There are four types of stack permissions: `None`, `Read`, `Write`, and `Admin`.